-- When driving through neighbourhoods be very mindful of children walking or cycling to school.
-Children's safety and well-being are dependant on your alertness and cautionary measures.
+- When driving through neighbourhoods be very mindful of children walking or cycling to and from school.
+Children's safety and well-being are dependent upon your alertness and cautionary measures.

-- Please abide by the rules and drive in accordance to the Municipal school zone speed limit indicated on the road signs.
+- Please abide by the rules and drive in accordance of the Municipal school zone speed limit that is indicated on the road signs.

-- ALWAYS stop for school buses and be very careful of children getting on and off the bus.
+- ALWAYS stop for school buses and be very mindful of little children getting on and off the bus.

-- When backing out of a driveway or a garage, be mindful for children walking or bicycling to school especially in your blind spots.
+- When backing out of a driveway or a garage, watch out for children walking or bicycling to and from school especially in your blind spots.